All blogs / 14 Active AI Game Competitions to Check Out in 2022 (Ongoing & Upcoming)

 The competition is split into two parts: a sprint and a final tournament, with accompanying streams.
 Previous competitions have lasted ~3 weeks with ~EUR1000 in total prizes to be won.

 CodeCup is held annually and organized by the Dutch National Olympiad in Informatics.
-The 2021 competition has ended, but CodeCup will likely return in early 2022.

 I've tried to make this a comprehensive list of all active and upcoming AI game competitions.
 As new competitions come up, I'll aim to keep this list up-to-date.